-description of Pipeline and Interconnection Points with the names of the AFO;
+description of Pipeline and Interconnection Points with the names of the Adjacent TSO;

 information in case of disturbance in Pipeline;

-procedures agreed with AFO at the Interconnection Points, relevant for access of the Users to transmission systems, relating to interoperability, nomination, matching process and other agreed procedure defining rules for allocation of quantities and balancing;
+procedures agreed with Adjacent TSO at the Interconnection Points, relevant for access of the Users to transmission systems, relating to interoperability, nomination, matching process and other agreed procedure defining rules for allocation of quantities and balancing;

 methodology for calculation of Technical Capacity.

+Information of planned updating of Gastrans Electronic Data Exchange or other electronic platforms determined by this Network Code.

 Information that Transporter Publishes for all Interconnection Points and Timeline for Their Publication

 Transporter shall daily, and if necessary hourly, publish on its website the following information for all Interconnection Points: